Startup-Consulting-Inc/newsletter/README.md

 - **Firestore Rules**: Data access is secured using `firestore.rules` to ensure users can only access authorized data.
 - **Environment Variables**: Sensitive configuration is managed via `.env` files and Cloud Build secrets.

+## 🔄 Recent Updates

+### Unsubscribe Functionality
+- Implemented `unsubscribe` Cloud Function with HTTP endpoint.
+- Added `UnsubscribedUser` interface and API methods (`getUnsubscribedUsers`, `isUnsubscribed`).
+- Updated Firestore rules for `unsubscribes` collection.
+- Added import protection in Admin Panel to prevent re-importing unsubscribed users.

+### Link Tracking Improvements
+- Fixed a bug in `wrapLinksWithTracking()` where non-anchor tags were being tracked.
+- Improved regex to only match `<a>` tags.
+- Added handling for edge cases like `#`, `javascript:`, `mailto:`, and `tel:` links.

+### Email Tracking
+- Verified full implementation of the tracking system.
+- Added missing Firestore composite indexes for the `tracking` collection to fix Analytics view.

+### Category Management
+- Fixed an issue where "X linked" counts for categories were not updating.
+- Implemented `updateCategoryCount()` helper and `recalculateCategoryCounts()` utility.
+- Updated newsletter operations (save, delete, duplicate) to automatically maintain category counts.
+- Added "Recalculate Counts" button in Admin Panel.

+### Recipient Group Features
+- Added ability to **Clone/Duplicate** recipient groups.
+- Added **Edit** and **Delete** functionality for individual recipients within the Manage Group modal.
+- Updated Audit Logging to track `GROUP_DUPLICATED` and `RECIPIENT_UPDATED` actions.

 ## 📄 License